15 Subtle Signs Your Loneliness Is Hurting Your Health

 Have you ever had an unexplained body ache that coincidentally coincided with an instance of feeling lonely?
 Believe it or not, sometimes the emotional pain you feel upon being rejected translates into real, physical pain.
 Per one study published in the journal Science, your brain responds to feelings of loneliness in the same way it would physical pain, releasing feel-good chemicals to counteract the agony.

 You make frequent trips to the doctor's office.

-The answer to whether or not you're lonely lies in your doctor bills.
-When researchers from the University of Georgia studied the health habits of older adults, they found that those who were lonely visited the doctor's office approximately 12.7 percent more often than those who feel connected.
+The answer to whether or not you're lonely, may be hidden between the lines of your doctor bills.
+When researchers from the University of Georgia studied the health habits of older adults, they found that those who were lonely visited the doctor's office approximately 12.7 percent more often than those who were not feeling alone.